pmlmodelling/pylag/doc/source/install/installation.rst

    module load mpi/openmpi-x86_64

 .. note::
-    The use of *sudo* -- which would allow *PyLag* and *PyLag-tools* to be installed at the system level -- is strongly discouraged.
+    The use of *sudo* -- which would allow *PyLag* to be installed at the system level -- is strongly discouraged.